cameronpresley/blog/docs/articles/posts/create-node-project.md

 Let's get started!

 _Note: Do you prefer learning via video?
-You can find [this on YouTube](https://youtu.be/mphKoDUiZVg?si=jJt1ZN-qZURXysgd)
+You can find [this article on YouTube](https://youtu.be/mphKoDUiZVg?si=jJt1ZN-qZURXysgd)_

 ## Step 0 - Dependencies